The SCT® Trademark

 - Single Project License for Non-licensed Practitioners.
 Members who are not licensed SCT Practitioners can apply for a Single Project License.
 This is for those who believe that they can reliably make a Systems-Centered presentation and want to explicitly use Systems-Centered methods in a workshop.
-Contact the holders of the trademark - Yvonne Agazarian and/or Susan Gantt, Director of SCTRI - and apply for a project license for a specific event.
-This requires working in consultation with a licensed SCT practitioner approved by the licensors.
+Contact Susan Gantt, Chair of SCTRI, and apply for a project license for a specific event.
+This requires working in consultation with a licensed SCT Practitioner approved by the licensor.

 Protecting the SCT Organization